francoisblarel/techday-ddd-workshop/INSTRUCTIONS.md

 ## 🔎 Introduction

-In this kata, we will progressively build a domain model around **Classified Ads**.
+In this kata, we will progressively build a domain model around **Ads**.
 The goal is not to build a full system, but to practice 4 core DDD concepts:

 - **Value Object**